96B LIBERICA PROJECT

 Our limited, honey-processed "purple" Liberica was used by Christos Sotiros in 2024 Swiss Barista Championship, helping him secure the Champion title.

-Blue Bottle introduced our natural Liberica at Blue Bottle Studio Kyoto & Seoul, highlighting Liberica and Excelsa as the future of coffee.
+Blue Bottle introduced our natural Liberica at Blue Bottle Studio Kyoto, Seoul & Hong Kong, highlighting Liberica & Excelsa as the future of coffee.
+We were invited to give a presentation at World of Coffee Geneva (June 2025) at a workshop focusing on coffee genetic diversity.

-We count the famed Crop to Cup, Cumpa, Paradise, Rabbit Hole Roasters, amongst other, as our customers.
+We count the famed Crop to Cup, Cumpa, Paradise, Rabbit Hole Roasters, amongst others, as our customers.
+Our Liberica, roasted by Chloe Ca Phe, reached 500 American homes via La Marzocco Home.

-Every Liberica drop becomes our best-selling line immediately, and sold out quickly.
+Every Liberica & Excelsa drop becomes our best-selling line immediately, and sold out quickly.

 Innovation & Tradition